Microservice-API-Patterns/MDSL-Specification/docs/bindings.md

 ~~~
 API provider ProductManagementJavaServiceProvider
   offers ProductManagementService
-  at endpoint location "co.something.model.ProductActor"
+  at endpoint location "n/a"
   via protocol Java
-    // no need for bindings here, but still demoing it:
+    // no need for operation bindings here, but still demoing them:
     binding
+     package "co.something.model.ProductActor"
      operation define to "define"
         element productDescription realized as int type
      operation updatePrice to "updatePrice"
         element money realized as boolean type
 ~~~

-In the current release, there is no tool yet that would work with this information.
+In the current release, only the package name is used.
 <!-- there is an unfinished Freemarker template; /* [Q]: "extends"? */ -->